Taking care of life insurance and long-term care needs

 Let’s see what could happen if she needed all, some, or none of the long-term care benefit.
 In each case, you can see how much of the long-term care benefit she used and how much was left for her beneficiaries at her death.

-There is an additional cost for the Long-Term Care ServicesSM Rider, and it does have restrictions and limitations.
+There is an additional cost for the Long-Term Care ServicesSM Rider, and it does have restrictions and limitations and is paid as an acceleration of the death benefit.
 Be sure to refer to the product specifications for further details.

 - Needs life insurance protection